Sony-Spresense-Voice-Authentication/mfcc-gmm/README.md

 ## Future Improvements

+- [x] Add support for recording multiple voice samples for training.
+- [ ] Fix the recording process to avoid creating multiple audio files.
+- [ ] Model tuning problems:
+  - [ ] The model return every sample as authenticated.
+  - [ ] Threshold tuning.
+  - [ ] Cross-validation to optimize the GMM model parameters.
 - [x] Fix recording problems:
   - [x] Only create one audio file after recording five times.
   - [x] Training process failure(TBC).
-- [ ] Implement cross-validation to optimize the GMM model parameters.
 - [ ] Explore other feature extraction techniques, such as Wavelet Transform or Deep Learning-based methods.
 - [ ] Implement a more robust voice activity detection to improve the recording process.
 - [x] Add support for multiple users and user-specific models.(Not tested.)